eejai42/conceptual-model-completeness-conjecture-toe-meta-model/ai/README.md

 ### Implications
 - Promotes synergy among AI, mathematics, physics, etc. (e.g., referencing linear algebra from the math domain to define neural operations).
-- Reduces friction in data pipelines: AI is stored as data, not black-box code, ensuring all logic is introspectable, modifiable, and ACID-compliant.
+- Reduces friction in data pipelines: AI is stored as data, not black-box code, ensuring all logic is introspectable, modifiable, and Snapshot-Consistent.
 - Increases reproducibility: aggregator formulas track how model updates occur, while constraints can enforce fairness or stability requirements.

 ### Narrative